Singer-actor Park Jihoon’s new drama is exploding in popularity from its very first broadcast.

 After the broadcast, viewers were split, saying, "They changed the original too much" and "I watched without noticing time fly," showing sharply divided reactions.

-'Becoming a Legend' is Park Jihoon’s next project after joining the 10-million-actor club with the film The King's Warden.
+'The Legend of the Kitchen Soldier' is Park Jihoon’s next project after joining the 10-million-actor club with the film The King's Warden.
 The series airs simultaneously on TVING and tvN every Monday and Tuesday at 8:50 p.m.
 KST.